NeeharPrem/levon-backend/README.md

 ## Authentication and Authorization

 - JWT (JSON Web Tokens) are used for authentication.
-- Protected routes require a valid JWT in the Authorization header.
+- Protected routes require a JWT cookie to ensure safe login.

 ## Data Fetching and Caching